Equity Method

 Statement of financial position with equity method accounting (source: AstraZeneca’s annual report).

 Notably, there’s no explicit guidance regarding which section of the P/L should include the share of profit or loss from equity-accounted investments.
 Consequently, different entities have adopted varying methods (e.g., within operating income, just before the income tax charge, etc.).
-The IASB plans to standardise these divergent approaches as part of its Primary Financial Statements project.
+However, this line item will always be classified as investing income once IFRS 18 becomes effective.

 © 2018-2024 Marek Muc